 I originally wrote this years ago, and since then have been poking and prodding it into its present form, so I thought I'd let it see the light of day.
 Any criticism in the comments would be welcome.

 The desert is a wonderful place – a place full of wonders.
 Silent spaces stretch far away and surround the individual, encompassing you in a sphere of solitude.
-Moving through the rare and subtle shades of white and yellow, red, blue, purple and violet desert light, you are absorbed into something far greater than you are.
-Even though you seem to be at the center of the sphere surrounding you, eventually the realization dawns on you that this is only a figment of your perspective that changes from moment to moment with each step you take.
+Moving through the rare and subtle shades of white and yellow, red, blue, purple, and violet desert light, you are absorbed into something far greater than you are.
+Even though you seem to be at the center of the sphere surrounding you, eventually the realization dawns that this is only a figment of your perspective that changes from moment to moment with each step you take.
 You soon realize that each plant, each stone, each individual life form occupies its own central location within a sphere of its own.
 With that dawning suddenly comes the unsettling notion that you are not the center of your universe.
 Once committed to this path, your mind inexorably strays away from itself, shedding petty ideas of the importance of personal attitudes, beliefs, conceptions, and doubts.
 Even fantasies, gods, love and hate, beauty, and the hideous succumb weakly to the far larger world and the universe.
 Merging your personal sphere of reference with the solitary, slow and silent pulse of the desert, you are freed from yourself to move in the world as part of it, not apart from it.
 This is a gift beyond measure, and is a place where the unexpected and beautiful, the sublime and terrifying, are all free to flow around and through you, mingling with your being and filling you with wonder; it's a wonderful place.

 I grew up on the Mojave Desert in Southern California.
 My father operated a ranch that he had inherited from his father.
 At a very early age I grew to love the silence of that very strange desert, with Joshua trees beckoning skyward, creosote bushes exploding in fragrance at the slightest touch of rain, and dark, dark nights with the Milky Way streaming across the sky, dazzling my young eyes.
 Star-struck on icy evenings, my mother would often have to wander out from the safety of our adobe home to find me staring up at one of the arms of our galaxy, rapt in my own silent reverie, and haul me in for bed.